TERREMEMBER/znbase/docs/content/stable/deploy/public-clouds/aws/manual-deployment.md

 export AZ2_NODES="<ip2> <ip2> ..."
 export AZ3_NODES="<ip1> <ip2> ..."

-# Version of YugabyteDB you plan to install.
+# Version of ZNbaseDB you plan to install.
 export YB_VERSION=2.3.3.0

 # Comma separated list of directories available for YB on each node